-Coding and Decoding Questions Explained
+Coding and Decoding Questions with Explanations

 Now that you know what coding decoding means, let’s explore some of the basic problems of this topic and how they can be solved.

 1. Suppose that a particular ‘TIGER’ is written as ‘QDFHS’.
-Find out how ‘FISH’ will be written in the same code?
+Find out how ‘FISH’ will be written in the same code.

 Explanation: To solve this coding-decoding question, you have to reverse the word and move each letter -1.
 The reverse order of FISH is HSIF, now subtract 1 from each alphabet of HSIF.
 The code for FISH is GRHE.

 2. Using a particular code ‘HILTON’ is encrypted as ‘IHTLNO’.
-Choose the right option for ‘BILLION’ coded in the same form?
+Choose the right option for ‘BILLION’ coded in the same form.

-Explanation: Firstly letters are being grouped together in a pair of two such as BI, LL, IO, N. The position of the respective letters is changed in all the pairs which make them IB, LL, OI, N. Hence, the code for BILLION becomes IBLLOIN.
+Explanation: Firstly letters are grouped together in a pair of two such as BI, LL, IO, N. The position of the respective letters is changed in all the pairs which make them IB, LL, OI, N. Hence, the code for BILLION becomes IBLLOIN.

 3. If ‘FROZEN’ is decoded as ‘OFAPSG’.
-Tick the right option that depicts ‘MOLTEN’ written in this way?
+Tick the right option that depicts ‘MOLTEN’ written in this way.